Giovanni van Bronckhorst: Feyenoord

 Having retired at the end of the 2009–10 season prior to the 2010 World Cup, it was announced on 21 July 2011 that Van Bronckhorst would assist newly appointed Feyenoord manager Ronald Koeman, alongside fellow ex-Feyenoord player Jean-Paul van Gastel.
 Feyenoord finished the season second behind Ajax, thereby qualifying for the 2012–13 UEFA Champions League.
 On 23 March 2015, it was announced Van Bronckhorst would be the new manager of Feyenoord after Fred Rutten would leave at the end of that season.

-On his managerial debut on 8 August 2015, Van Bronckhorst won 3–2 at home to FC Utrecht, with the winning penalty coming from Dirk Kuyt, who had been brought back after nine years abroad.
+On his managerial debut on 8 August 2015, Van Bronckhorst won 3–2 at home to Utrecht, with the winning penalty coming from Dirk Kuyt, who had been brought back after nine years abroad.
 In his first full season, Van Bronckhorst led Feyenoord to win the 2015–16 KNVB Cup after the club defeated Utrecht 2–1 in the final.
 In his second season, Van Bronckhorst won the Eredivisie title, Feyenoord's first in 18 years.

 In 2017–18, Feyenoord opened the season by winning the 2017 Johan Cruyff Shield on penalties against Vitesse.
 On 17 December 2017, the team won 7–0 away at Sparta Rotterdam in the Rotterdam derby.
 The team again won the KNVB Cup, with a 3–0 final victory over AZ Alkmaar on 22 April 2018; it was the tournament's 100th final.

 On 24 January 2019, Van Bronckhorst announced that he would be leaving Feyenoord after the 2018–19 season.